 But I like my Trip 35.
 It’s light and easy to carry, and it’s almost point-and-shoot simple.
 As I shot it this time I thought maybe I should shoot a road trip with it, or take it as my only camera on my next vacation.
 When I have thoughts like that about a camera, I know it needs to stick around.

-The Olympus Trip 35 was designed to be the ideal camera to take on vacation when it was introduced in 1967.
-It was small, light, and rugged; it set aperture and shutter speed automatically; it was easy to focus; and its price tag was enticing to someone ready to step up from an Instamatic.
+The Olympus Trip 35 was designed to be the ideal camera to take on vacation.
+It was small, light, and rugged.
+It set aperture and shutter speed automatically and was easy to focus.
+Finally, its price tag was enticing to someone ready to step up from an Instamatic.
 Best of all, it had a great lens – a 40mm f/2.8 D.Zuiko, of four elements in three groups.
-A traveler could be assured of crisp photographs with what, in those days before auto-everything cameras, amounted to very little fuss.
+A traveler could be assured of crisp photographs with what amounted to very little fuss in those days before auto-everything cameras.

+Olympus introduced the Trip 35 in 1967.
 By 1984, the Trip 35’s around-the-lens selenium light meter looked pretty dated.
 But that selenium meter meant no battery, which vacationers enjoyed because all they had to carry was film.
-Today, collectors love that feature because most cameras with coupled light meters take discontinued batteries, and finding suitable substitutes can be challenging and is usually expensive.
-Left uncovered, selenium eventually stops responding to light, so if you are thinking about buying a Trip 35, get one that has been stored in its case or with a lens cap on.
+That’s still attractive today, especially given how many cameras from the era take batteries you can’t buy at the drug store.
+However, left uncovered, selenium degrades and eventually stops responding to light.
+If you’re thinking about buying a Trip 35, get one that has been stored in its case or with a lens cap on.
 You can use a Trip 35 with a dead meter, but the shutter fires only at 1/40 second and you must set the f stop yourself.

-Even when the meter works, the Trip 35 always chooses the shutter speed for you, either 1/40 or 1/200 second.
+The Trip 35 has a two-speed shutter: 1/40 and 1/200 second.
 That limits the Trip 35’s versatility, but keeps with the camera’s mission of easy good results.
-Indeed, after you set the film speed (25-400 ASA) and enable automatic mode (twist the aperture ring to A), taking a picture is almost point-and-shoot simple.
+Indeed, after you set the film speed (ISO 25-400) and enable automatic mode (twist the aperture ring to A), taking a picture is almost point-and-shoot simple.
 Almost, because you do have to focus.
 But the Trip 35 simplifies focusing by providing just four zones, which translate to 1, 1.5, and 3 meters, and infinity.
 A little window inside the viewfinder shows you both the aperture and focus settings, so you can fiddle with both while framing your shot.

 This little camera really caught on.
-Olympus spit out a whopping 5½ million Trip 35s.
-They are easy to come by today and can be had for under $20.
+Olympus spit out a whopping 5½ million Trip 35s, making them easy to come by today.